cylc/cylc-doc/src/glossary.rst

    branching
    graph branching
-      Cylc handles workflow :term:`graphs <graph>` in an event-driven way: it can follow different graph paths depending on events at runtime.
-This is called *branching*.
+      Cylc handles workflow :term:`graphs <graph>` in an event-driven way.
+      It can automatically follow different paths depending on events at runtime.
+This relies on :term:`optional outputs` and is called *branching*.

-      For example the following workflow follows one of two possible paths depending on the outcome of task ``b``:
+      For example, the following workflow follows one of two possible paths depending on the outcome of task ``b``:

       .. code-block:: cylc-graph
          # the success branch
          a:succeed => b? => c
          # the fail branch